openhab/openhabian/docs/openhabian.md

 So if you choose to deviate from the standard openHABian installation (e.g. you change your box to run off SSD) and run into problems thereafter, please be fair: don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
 Thank you !

-## On openHAB 4 and older
+## Default installation
 openHABian will install **openHAB 4** and Java 17 by default.
-The openHABian image will install openHAB 4 by default, to have it install openHAB 3 right from the beginning, set `clonebranch=openHAB3` in `openhabian.conf` before first boot.
-Use `clonebranch=legacy` to get openHAB 2.

 ## Hardware
 ### Hardware recommendation
-Let's put this first: our current recommendation is to get a RPi model 4 or 5 with 2 or 4 GB of RAM, whatever you can get hold of for a good price, plus an "Endurance" SD card.
+Let's put this first: our current recommendation is to get a RPi model 4 or 5 with 2 or 4 GB of RAM, whatever you can get hold of for a good price.
+Older RPi models (or models with less RAM) can be sufficient to run a smallish openHAB setup, but they will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram or InfluxDB.
+We also recommend an "Endurance" SD card.
+Cards labelled "Endurance" can handle more write cycles and will be more enduring under openHAB\'s use conditions.
 If you want to be on the safe side, order the official 3A power supply, else any old mobile charger will usually do.
-Cards labelled "Endurance" can handle more write cycles and will be more enduring under openHAB\'s use conditions.
 Also prepare to make use of the [SD mirroring feature](openhabian.md#sd-mirroring), get a 2nd SD card right away, same model or at least the size of your internal one, plus a USB card reader.

 ### Hardware support